 by Nathan Loewen, Department of Religious Studies

 P.S.
 Taking some time to explore the HASTAC blogs is worthwhile for anyone from Arts and Sciences and across the UA campus.
-“HASTAC.org was developed to be a commons, an active, open online social network, where any member could contribute ideas and network with any other member.”
+According to the site’s History page, “HASTAC.org was developed to be a commons, an active, open online social network, where any member could contribute ideas and network with any other member.”
 The open network supports both faculty and graduate students with teaching and learning resources, conferences, initiatives, grant projects, and publishing opportunities.
 It’s well worth your time to see how HASTAC can support your teaching and research goals!